bradonomics/bradonomics.com/_articles/2013-02-07-education-of-millionaires-summary.md

 ### Step 2: Create More Room for Experimentation

 Creating time for experiments if you are working freelance should be easy.
 But if you're working a full-time corporate job it will prove more difficult.
-In this case Ellsberg recommends seeing if you can move to a results focused, instead of an hours focused position and recommends some books to help make the transition.
+In this case, Ellsberg recommends seeing if you can move to a results-focused, instead of an hours-focused position and recommends some books to help make the transition.

 *   [_Why Work Sucks and How to Fix It_](https://www.worldcat.org/title/why-work-sucks-and-how-to-fix-it-the-results-only-revolution/oclc/644667441) by Cali Ressler and Jody Thompson
-*   Chapter 12 of Tim Ferrisss's [_The Four-Hour Workweek_](https://www.worldcat.org/title/4-hour-workweek-escape-9-5-live-anywhere-and-join-the-new-rich/oclc/944072533) titled "Disappearing Act: How to Escape the Office"
+*   Chapter 12 of Tim Ferriss's [_The Four-Hour Workweek_](https://www.worldcat.org/title/4-hour-workweek-escape-9-5-live-anywhere-and-join-the-new-rich/oclc/944072533) titled "Disappearing Act: How to Escape the Office"
 *   [_The Custom-Fit Workplace_](https://www.worldcat.org/title/custom-fit-workplace-choose-when-where-and-how-to-work-and-boost-your-bottom-line/oclc/526098198) by Joan Blades and Nanette Fondas

 ### Step 3: With This New Space, Begin Experimenting!